Olivette Otele: Media

-Recognition
+Recognition and honours

 Otele was named on the BBC 100 Women 2018 List.
 She appears at number 69, alongside Abisoye Ajayi-Akinfolarin, Nimco Ali, and Uma Devi Badi.

 Otele gave the keynote address at the Social History Society Annual Conference, University of Lincoln, 11 June 2019.
 In May 2019 she was elected to vice-president of the Royal Historical Society.
 In 2020, Otele was listed by Prospect as the sixth-greatest thinker for the COVID-19 era.
 Otele commented on the media attention this brought as an "overwhelming pressure to be the face of diversity and to solve racism".

 Otele was photographed to honour the contributions of Black, Asian and minority ethnic (BAME) staff, students and alumni, at Bristol University.
 Her portrait features in a series to celebrate the Be More Empowered for Success programme run by the university to support BAME groups.
 Otele's portrait features her holding a portrait of Dame Pearlette Louisy, Governor General of Saint Lucia from 1997 to 2017, who completed a PhD in the Department of Education at Bristol in 1991.
 Otele described Pearlette as "a pioneer and a dedicated educator whose positive impact spans across several decades.
 It is a privilege to sit beside her portrait."

 In 2021, the Institute of Historical Research set up the annual Olivette Otele Prize to be awarded "for the best paper submitted to the History Lab Postgraduate Research Seminar by a Black PhD research student based in the UK".

-In 2022, Otele received an honorary doctorate from the Faculty of Arts and Science at Concordia University.
+In 2022, Otele received an honorary doctorate from the Faculty of Arts and Science at Concordia University, and in 2026 she was awarded an honorary doctorate from Université catholique de Louvain.
 She was also elected as a Fellow of the Learned Society of Wales.

-In April 2022, Otele was appointed to the post of distinguished research professor at SOAS University of London.
+In 2023, Olivette was made Commandeur de L'Ordre de La Valeur by special decree from the President of Cameroon, alongside Boxing world champion Francis Ngannou, and she was awarded a Chevalier de Saint Georges Medal of Honour by President of Culture, Mayor and President of Tourism of Guadeloupe.

 In 2024, a statue of Lady Rhondda was unveiled, which includes a circle of hands cast from forty women's hands, among them the hands of Otele.